ChristopherCornford/HandgunHoedown/README.md

 - Using keyboard, some animations don't trigger
 - On Mac, when going through level select the game will hang for a moment, but will function regularly after that
 - The game is tested with Xbox 360 Controllers, but the game can be played with a Logitech F310, though turning doesn't work properly
+- If both players shoot each other at the EXACT SAME TIME, their death animation won't play until the beginning of the next round.
+They will then spend that round floating around on their backs, and the revolver will appear to be shooting out of their crotch.
+We did not fix this because it is hilarious.

 ## Credits